stanfordio/ucluster/README.md

 ## Installation

-For most people installing uCluster is as easy as running `pip3 install ucluster`, then adding `import ucluster.vd` to your `~/.visidatarc` file.
+For most people installing uCluster is as easy as running `pip3 install ucluster`, then adding `import ucluster.vd.plugin` to your `~/.visidatarc` file.
 If you want to install uCluster in a way that allows local development, follow the "Development Installation" steps below.

 ### Development Installation